feathersjs/docs/services/readme.md

 app.listen(8000);
 ```

-You can see the combination when going to [localhost:8000/my-service/test](http://localhost:8000/my-service/test).
+You can see the combined response when going to [localhost:8000/my-service/test](http://localhost:8000/my-service/test).

 ## Events